-Net cash generated from operating activities increased to RMB2.3 billion (US\$333.9 million) in 2009 from RMB1.7 billion in 2008.
-This increase was mainly attributable to several factors, including (i) the substantial increase in net income to RMB1.5 billion (US\$217.6 million) in 2009 compared to net income of RMB1.0 billion in 2008; (ii) the increase in add-back of non-cash expenses, mainly consisting of share-based compensation and depreciation expenses; and (iii) the increases in customer advance, deferred revenues and accounts payable.
+Net cash generated from operating activities increased to RMB4.7 billion (US\$712.2 million) in 2010 from RMB2.3 billion in 2009.
+This increase was mainly attributable to several factors, including (i) the substantial increase in net income to RMB3.5 billion (US\$534.1 million) in 2010 from RMB1.5 billion in 2009; (ii) the increase in add-back of non-cash expenses, mainly consisting of depreciation expenses; and (iii) the increases in customer advance, deferred revenues and accounts payable.

-Net cash generated from operating activities increased to RMB1.7 billion in 2008 from RMB935.2 million in 2007.
-This increase was mainly attributable to several factors, including (i) the substantial increase in net income to RMB1.0 billion in 2008 compared to net income of RMB629.0 million in 2007; (ii) the increase in add-back of non-cash expenses, mainly consisting of share-based compensation and depreciation expenses; (iii) the increase in customer advances and deposits resulting from the increased number of P4P customers; and (iv) the increase in accrued expenses and other liabilities, partially offset by an increase of RMB47.8 million in other non-current assets primarily due to deposits for new offices we rent.
+Net cash generated from operating activities increased to RMB2.3 billion in 2009 from RMB1.7 billion in 2008.
+This increase was mainly attributable to several factors, including (i) the substantial increase in net income to RMB1.5 billion in 2009 compared to net income of RMB1.0 billion in 2008; (ii) the increase in add-back of non-cash expenses, mainly consisting of share-based compensation and depreciation expenses; and (iii) the increases in customer advance, deferred revenues and accounts payable.